hemerajs/hemera/packages/hemera-sqs/README.md

 ### Long Polling

+#### Receive multiple messages
+If you wanto to receive more than one message ensure that you set the `maxMessages$` property to `-1`

+#### Increase timeout
-If you want to enable long pooling ensure that you set the `maxMessages$` property to `-1` to receive more than one messages in Hemera.
+If you want to enable long pooling ensure that you increase the `timeout$` property to don't run into a timeout error